- Category: TufinOS

 If all work is done, you can install Reporting Pack or use the library for Tufin PS or your own scripts.

 - Category: Version update

-Tufin has released R19-1, the first version of the Tufin Orchestration Suite in 2019.
+Tufin has just released TOS R19-3, the third and final version of the Tufin Orchestration Suite in 2019.

 Change Automation and Orchestration